Dhai Aakhar

-Dhai Aakhar is an Hindi-language family drama film starring Mrinal Kulkarni.
+Dhai Aakhar is a Hindi-language family drama film starring Mrinal Kulkarni.
 It is based on the novel "Teerthatan Ke Baad" by Amrik Singh Deep.
 Praveen Arora nominated for Best Debut Director at Indian Panorama - Feature Films, Indernational FIlm Festival of India.

 Production

 The film Dhai Aakhar is produced by Kabir Communications, Aakriti Productions Pvt.
 Ltd., and S.K.
 Jain Jamai.
 It is directed by Praveen Arora, with the screenplay and dialogue written by Asghar Wajahat and the story based on Amrik Singh Deep’s novel.
 The music for the film is composed by Anupam Roy, with lyrics by Irshad Kamil.
 The film was shot in various locations across Uttarakhand, including Haridwar, Kankhal, Rishikesh, and Kimsaar.
 The movie is set to release in theaters on 22 November 2024.

 Synopsis

 Dhai Aakhar set in the 1980s is based on the novel - "Teerthatan Ke Baad" by Amrik Singh Deep and tells the story of a woman who rebuilds herself after years of being in an abusive marriage when she starts talking to an empathetic writer through letters.
 The film highlights how abuse is common within patriarchy, so much so it is accepted and normalized within families.